Paul Unongo: Rivalry with Tarka

 Unongo secured his teaching position at the University of Lagos with the assistance of Joseph Tarka.
 It was Tarka who introduced his young associate, Unongo, to his friend Abudu Yesufu Eke.
 At the time, Eke was the Federal commissioner for Education and was effectively serving as the registrar of the University of Lagos, which helped Unongo obtain his teaching job there.

 Unongo's decision to return to Nigeria and engage in political activism did not sit well with the Tiv political leadership, most loyal to Tarka from the Nigerian First Republic.
 Tarka was distraught that his formerly brilliant associate, Paul Unongo, who had just returned from abroad, now had a different vision for the Tiv people.
 Tarka believed that Unongo had aligned himself with the new military administration of Joseph Gomwalk in Jos the headquarters of Benue-Plateau State to undermine his legitimacy, influence, and control over Tiv politics.

-According to Iyorwuese Hagher, Unongo's iconic booklet Where Do We Go from Here laid out a coherent manifesto for the nation and Tiv land.
-He then cheekily announced his arrival on the Nigerian political stage.

-I confess most proudly that I am a Tiv Tribesman but a most dedicated Nigerian nationalist.
+According to Iyorwuese Hagher, Unongo's booklet *Where Do We Go from Here* outlined a political manifesto for Nigeria and the Tiv region.
+In the text, Unongo introduced himself to the Nigerian political landscape by stating, "I confess most proudly that I am a Tiv Tribesman but a most dedicated Nigerian nationalist."

 Paul Unongo's strategic political mobilization of Tiv cultural dances and performances, combined with his engagement of financial resources, youth, and elite members of society, significantly constrained the political space available to Tarka.
 Despite Tarka's efforts to stage a comeback during the Constitutional Conference of 1978, Unongo's calculated maneuvers ultimately resulted in Tarka's disqualification due to his failure to file taxes promptly.
 Barrister J.T.
 Vembe, a young lawyer from Mbakor—Tarka's immediate constituency—assumed Tarka's position.
 Unongo led a delegation of intellectuals to the 1978 Constitutional Conference, where they collaborated on the drafting of the 1979 Constitution.
 Meanwhile, Tarka retreated into exile at his residence in Highgate, London.
 During this period, he resolved to return to Nigeria and seek retribution for the humiliation he endured at the hands of his former political ally, Unongo.